-Renata is a resident at the Calypso Aged Care Home.
-Two years ago, she was diagnosed with advanced bowel cancer and received three intensive cycles of chemotherapy treatment after undergoing a bowel resection to create a permanent colostomy.
+Renata is an 82-year-old resident at the Calypso Aged Care Home.
+Two years ago, she was diagnosed with advanced bowel cancer and received 3 intensive cycles of chemotherapy treatment after undergoing a bowel resection to create a permanent colostomy.
 Renata was aware that her cancer was incurable but with the help of her husband, she remained well and enjoyed a reasonable quality of life.